 Use our locator map to see where Project SEED sites have operated prior to 2020.

-The 2021 Student Application for the Virtual Summer Camp is now closed.
+The 2022 Student Application for the Project SEED Program is now closed.
 It will reopen early 2023.

 Support students participating in valuable summer research experiences, and help them reach their true potential.